HYBRID AND ELECTRIC VEHICLES

 In addition to taking public transit, consider walking or using a bicycle when possible.
 Consider a car pool for commuting to work.
 Plan shopping and errands when driving so you make all the needed stops while you’re out and try to do them in a logical circuit that minimizes distance traveled.
 Coast up to stop lights and take it easy when accelerating.
 Some gas-powered cars have an ECONOMY setting that saves gas.
 Use it.

-To contact ECO with questions, get on our ECO email list, or explore joining our committee send an email to email@example.com.
+To contact the Eco Ministry with questions, get on our Friends of the Eco Ministry for the Earth email list, or explore joining our committee send an email to email@example.com.